Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 ## General commands

+> [!WARNING] Warning
+> minigraph-cactus uses **docker** by default for specific commands.
+However, depending on the installation, it may yield permissions errors (for instance 2.8.2 on slurm with conda).
+A quick fix is to add the flag `--binariesMode singularity` to each command involving cactus.

 ```bash
 # $1 -> path to .txt file describing where fasta files are
 # $2 -> output path and name for the final graph (without extension)